 Submission of the Dissertation

-The student must submit the dissertation to ProQuest (or a university-sanctioned successor system) according to the time schedule provided by the relevant Graduate Office to allow for acceptance before the commencement clearance deadline.
+The student must submit the dissertation to ProQuest (or a university-sanctioned successor system) according to the time schedule provided by the relevant graduate office.

 Time Limitation for Achieving Candidacy and Degree Completion

 Degree candidacy must be achieved within three years of entering the PhD program, and the PhD degree must be completed within seven years after entering the PhD program.
-A student may request an extension of these time frames from the home college Graduate Office.
+A student may request an extension of these time frames from the graduate office.

 Pursuit of an Academic Credential Outside Student’s Major

-A student enrolled in a PhD program may seek to pursue academic credentials (e.g., master’s degree or certificate) outside of their major only if, prior to completing more than one-third of the required credits for that credential, they obtain the approval of their primary advisor, obtain the approval of their home college graduate office, and apply to and are accepted into the major offering that credential.
+A student enrolled in a PhD program may seek to pursue academic credentials (e.g., master’s degree or certificate) outside of their major only if, prior to completing more than one-third of the required credits for that credential, they obtain the approval of their primary advisor, obtain the approval of the graduate office, and apply to and are accepted into the major offering that credential.